FandosA/Singer_Recognition_Keras_TF/pickles/README.md

 In this folder, the pickles will be saved after the training.

-In this folder, the pickles will be saved after the training.
 If you don't want to overwrite the pretained pickles, change the name of these pickles before training a new one.